Yes, Union Bank offers a competitive variable savings interest rate on this account.

 ATTN: Deposit Services

 Relationship Advantage gives special benefits for one personal checking account to those with $10,000 or more in combined personal CDs, savings, checking and IRAs.
 It’s free, and you don’t even have to sign up.

-- With $10,000 in combined personal Certificate of Deposit, Savings, Checking, and Individual Retirement Accounts (Health Savings Account not included) your monthly maintenance fee, debit activity fees and return deposited item fees are waived on one personal checking account.
+- With $10,000 in combined personal Certificate of Deposit, Savings, Checking, and Individual Retirement Accounts (Health Savings Account not included) your monthly maintenance fee and debit activity fees are waived on your personal checking accounts.

 - Free, unlimited use of all non-Union Bank ATMs as well as Union Bank ATMs*